Askaniy/TrueColorTools/ReadMe.md

 Supported input keys of a database unit:
 - `tags` (list): strings categorizing the spectral data, optional
 - `nm` (list): list of wavelengths in nanometers
-- `br` (list): same-size list of "brightness" in energy spectral density units
+- `br` (list): same-size list of "brightness" in energy spectral density per wavelength units
 - `mag` (list): same-size list of magnitudes
 - `sd` (list/number): same-size list of standard deviations (or a common value)
 - `nm_range` (dict): wavelength range definition in the format `{start: …, stop: …, step: …}`